libhal/libhal-arm-mcu/README.md

 The CMake from the starter project will already be ready to support the new platform library.
 No change needed.

-To perform a test build simple run `conan build` as is done above with the desired target platform profile.
+To perform a test build simple run `conan build .` as is done above with the desired target platform profile.

+## ❌ Using `libhal-arm-mcu` in your library

+This library is a platform library and as such should only be depended upon by applications.
+Platform libraries do not require ABI stability and thus do not guarantee it.
+Depending on a platform library is undefined behavior if an ABI break occurs.

+## 🌟 Package Semantic Versioning Explained

+In libhal, different libraries have different requirements and expectations for how their libraries will be used and how to interpret changes in the semantic version of a library.

+If you are not familiar with [SEMVER](https://semver.org/) you can click the link to learn more.

+### 💥 Major changes

+The major number will increment in the event of:

+1. An API break
+2. A behavior change

+We define an API break as an intentional change to the public interface, found within the `include/` directory, that removes or changes an API in such a way that code that previously built would no longer be capable of building.

+We define a "behavior change" as an intentional change to the documentation of a public API that would change the API's behavior such that previous and later versions of the same API would do observably different things.

+The usage of the term "intentional" means that the break or behavior change was expected and accepted for a release.
+If an API break occurs on accident when it wasn't previously desired, then such a change should be rolled back and an alternative non-API breaking solution should be found.

+You can depend on the major number to provide API and behavioral stability for your application.
+If you upgrade to a new major numbered version of libhal, your code and applications may or may not continue to work as expected or compile.
+Because of this, we try our best to not update the major number.

+### 🚀 Minor changes

+The minor number will increment if a new interface, API, or type is introduced into the public interface OR an ABI break has occurred.
+ABI breaks with applications cause no issue and thus are allowed to be minor implementation breaking changes.

+### 🐞 Patch Changes

+The patch number will increment if:

+1. Bug fixes that align code to the behavior of an API, improves performance or improves code size efficiency.
+2. Any changes occur within the `/include/libhal-arm-mcu/experimental` directory.

+For now, you cannot expect ABI or API stability with anything in the `/include/libhal-arm-mcu/experimental` directory.

 ## 🏁 Startup & Initialization

 Startup is managed by the [`picolibc`](https://keithp.com/picolibc/) runtime.
 In terms of startup `picolibc` has to manage doing two things.
 For one, it must construct a minimal interrupt vector table with two entries.
 The 1st entry is the address of the top of the stack.
 The 2nd entry is the address of the function that will be executed on reset. `picolibc` sets this to its own `_start` function. `_start` does the following:

 1. Sets the main stack registers
 2. Write the `.data` section from read-only memory